 National Gallery – England’s National Gallery houses a great collection of West-European Art from 13th to 20th Century and the biggest Renaissance Collection outside Italy.
 I will show you the crème de la crème: mysterious Leonardo da Vinci, tragic Rembrandt and Vincent van Gogh, dramatic Caravaggio, as well as interesting portraits and impressive landscapes.

-Kensington Palace – We will stroll through the park and visit the Palace – former home of Diana, Princess of Wales and now home to her two boys and wives: William & Kate, Harry & Meghan.
+Kensington Palace – We will stroll through the park and visit the Palace – former home of Diana, Princess of Wales, now her son William lives here with his family.
 Although we won’t see their private apartments, but the rooms of former kings and queens: William III and MaryII, Queen Anne and George II and Queen Caroline.
 Find out all about their tragic lives and deaths – some quite bizarre.

 British Museum – The Museum of all Museums.
 Can be overwhelming, but not with me.
 An adventurous journey through different continents and civilizations.
 We will understand the secret of the Rosetta Stone, admire the controversial Elgin marbles of the Parthenon, look up at the beautiful face of Ramesses II, follow an exiting lion hunt, see the best-preserved mummy in the world and much more.

 Museum of London – The history of London made easy.
 From the good old Romans who founded Londinium 2000 years ago, and which we call to this day the Famous Square Mile, to the Great Fire of London, the Black Death, the Georgians, the swinging 60’s to today’s modern and yet traditional London.